 [Regulation 5 amended in Gazette 14 Aug 2012 p.
 3833.]

-6. Information to be given to Authority under section 19G by providers other than schools
+6. Information prescribed to be given by providers other than schools (Act s.
+19G)

 (1) In this regulation —

-student, apprentice or trainee means a person of that description mentioned in the first column of the Table to the definition of “provider” in section 19A(2), other than in item 1 of that Table.
+student, apprentice or trainee means a person of that description mentioned in the first column of the Table to the definition of provider in section 19A(2), other than in item 1 of that Table.

 (2) A person who is a provider in relation to a student, apprentice or trainee when the final result achieved by the student, apprentice or trainee for a year is assessed must, for the purposes of section 19G, give to the Authority particulars of that final result.

-(3) A person who is on 1 December in a year an employer of an employee (not being an apprentice or trainee) mentioned in item 5 in the first column of the Table to the definition of “provider” in section 19A(2) must, for the purposes of section 19G, inform the Authority that the employee was employed by the employer on that day.
+(3) A person who is on 1 December in a year an employer of an employee (not being an apprentice or trainee) mentioned in item 5 in the first column of the Table to the definition of provider in section 19A(2) must, for the purposes of section 19G, inform the Authority that the employee was employed by the employer on that day.

 [Regulation 6 amended in Gazette 14 Aug 2012 p.
 3833.]

-7. When information to be given to Authority under Part 3A
+7. When student record to be opened (Act s.
+19C); when information to be given to Authority for Act Part 3A

 (1) A student record is to be opened under section 19C not later than the end of the first term of the relevant school year.